gausie/uclutest/Original.md

 	8. Considering and taking action on writing off losses or deficiencies on money, stocks, irrecoverable debts, overpayment and the disposal of obsolete equipment.

-	9. Considering the reports, recommendations and requests of Referenda, Members' Meetings and Union Council and make recommendations on their financial implications.
-No policies made by any of the above bodies that have financial implications shall be binding until they have been approved by the Finance Committee.
+	9. Considering the Policies, reports, recommendations and requests of Referenda, General Assemblies and Union Council and make recommendations on their financial implications.

-9. Quoracy of the Committee shall be 4 student members.
+9. Quoracy of the Committee shall be 50%, to include at least 2 non-Sabbatical members.

-10. The Finance Committee will report to the Trustee Board, through submission of its minutes.
+10. The Finance & Services Committee will report to the Trustee Board, through submission of its minutes.

 11. The Chair shall provide a written report on discussions and decisions taken at the Committee to Union Council.
 Union Council may refer a matter back for review by the Committee and the Committee shall have an obligation to review the issue.

-###Human Resources Committee
+### Human Resources Committee: a subcommittee of Trustee Board

 12. Membership of the Human Resources Committee shall be: